-CONS / It lacks a siren, compass and Morse code beacon.
+Cons / It doesn’t have a siren, compass or Morse code beacon.

-VERDICT / The Eton Scorpion II is one of the best emergency crank radios because it has an excellent hand crank, great reception quality and an exceptionally durable body.
+Verdict / The Eton Scorpion II is one of the best emergency crank radios because it has an efficient hand crank, great reception quality and an exceptionally durable body.

-Eton is a leading manufacturer of emergency survival products like crank radios, and the Scorpion II is a strong example of those products' quality.
-This little emergency radio works just as well in an emergency as it does on a casual weekend camping trip.
+Eton is a leading manufacturer of emergency-survival equipment like crank radios, and the Scorpion II is a good example of the high quality you can expect from the company’s products.
+This little radio works just as well in an emergency as it does on a casual weekend camping trip.
 It's also a flashlight, a bottle opener and a battery bank for your mobile devices.
-It has one of the most efficient hand cranks available and a battery life that exceeds those of most weather radios.
-For these reasons, the Eton Scorpion II has earned the Top Ten Reviews Silver Award for best crank radio.
+Our tests show it has one of the most efficient hand cranks available and a battery life that exceeds those of most weather radios.
+For these reasons, the Eton Scorpion II earns our Top Ten Reviews Silver Award for best crank radio.

 The Eton Scorpion II’s best feature is its dynamo hand crank.
-In our tests, the hand crank generated an average of nine minutes of battery life with two minutes of cranking.
-Only one other crank radio, also from Eton, produced more battery life in the same test.
-We tested the battery life with the volume on its highest setting, so it's conceivable that the crank could produce much longer battery life if you have the volume at the lowest setting.
+In our tests, it generated an average of nine minutes of battery life with two minutes of cranking.
+Only one other crank radio, also from Eton, charged the battery more in the same test.
+We tested the battery with the volume on its highest setting, so two minutes of cranking could produce a much longer battery life if you have the volume at the lowest setting.

-Using a wall charger, the Scorpion II took four hours to reach a full charge from a dead battery, which is slightly above average.
-With a fully charged battery, it played for 12.5 hours, again with the volume set at maximum, before dying again.
-The battery life is also one of the best available.
+Using a wall charger, the Scorpion II took four hours to reach a full charge from a dead battery, which is slightly faster than average.
+With a fully charged battery, it played for 12.5 hours, again with the volume set at maximum, before dying – this is one of the longest battery lives available.

-Like all the best crank radios, the Scorpion II provides more than one charging option.
-A large solar panel allows you to charge the radio with the sun.
-All you have to do is leave it outside and it will automatically charge.
-However, using solar power takes a lot longer than other methods – it requires up to 10 hours of direct sunlight for a full charge.
-The solar panel is mostly useful as a backup while you're camping so that you don't have to use the hand crank as much.
-You can also use the DC jack to charge the radio through a wall plug, and you can use a USB connection to charge via a computer.
+Like all the best crank radios, you can charge the Scorpion II more than one way.
+It has a large solar panel, so you can charge it with the sun – all you have to do is leave it outside, and it automatically charges.
+However, it takes up to 10 hours of direct sunlight to reach a full charge.
+As such, the solar panel is mostly useful as a backup while you're camping so you don't have to use the hand crank as much.
+You can also use the DC jack to charge it with a wall plug, or you can use a USB connection to charge it via a computer.

-Another great feature of the Scorpion II is the battery bank feature.
-This allows you to recharge your mobile devices by connecting them to the radio with a USB cord.
-By clicking a button on the side of the radio and cranking the radio for 10 to 15 minutes, you can completely charge your mobile devices.
-While you might break a sweat using the hand crank for that long, this is a great bonus if you find yourself in an emergency and need a phone.
+Another one of the Scorpion II’s great features is its battery bank – you can use it to recharge your mobile devices by connecting them to the radio with a USB cord.
+By clicking a button on the side of the radio and cranking the handle for 10 to 15 minutes, you can completely charge your mobile devices.
+You might break a sweat using the hand crank for that long, but it’s a good tool to have if you find yourself in an emergency and need a phone.
 If your arm gets tired, you can always let the solar panel charge up your phone, though this takes a lot longer.

-One of the best features of the Scorpion II is its reception quality.
-In our tests, it received an A-minus in AM reception, FM reception and backcountry reception.
-It also received an A-minus for audio quality.
-The results were surprising because of its small stature.
-Most of the smaller radios we reviewed struggled with reception when we weren't holding them, but the Scorpion II consistently received clear stations without the aid of a human antenna.
+The Scorpion II has excellent reception quality.
+In our tests, it received an A- in AM reception, FM reception and backcountry reception.
+It also received an A- for audio quality.
+These results are surprising because of the radio’s small stature.
+Most of the smaller radios we reviewed struggled with reception when we weren't holding them, but the Scorpion II consistently received clear transmissions without the aid of a human antenna.

-The Scorpion II has seven NOAA weather station presets.
-These preset stations provide weather alerts and warnings in your area.
-This is especially important if you live in an area where severe weather conditions like tornados, hurricanes or flash floods happen frequently.
-If the power goes out, these stations are a helpful resource for knowing whether it's safe to go outside or not.
-Unfortunately, it lacks SAME technology, which provides severe weather alerts specific to your county.
+This emergency radio has seven NOAA weather station presets.
+These stations provide weather alerts and warnings in your general region, which is especially important if you live in an area where severe weather conditions, such as tornados, hurricanes or flash floods, occur frequently.
+If the power goes out, they are a helpful resource that can tell you whether it's safe to go outside.
+Unfortunately, it doesn’t have SAME technology, which provides severe weather alerts specific to your county.

 As the name implies, the Scorpion II is tough.
-The outer casing is made of thick rubber, which makes it one of the most impact-resistant emergency radios we reviewed.
-If you're in the middle of a severe weather storm and it is roughed up, you can expect it to survive.
-The casing has an IPX4 water resistance rating, which means it can handle heavy rain, splashes of water, and accidental drops in a river or lake.
-The hand crank folds away so that it doesn't catch on things when you're not using it.
-This is an undervalued feature that allows the case to fit more effectively into small areas.
+The outer casing is thick rubber, which makes it one of the most impact-resistant emergency radios we tested.
+If you're in the middle of a severe weather storm and it gets roughed up, you can expect it to survive.
+The casing has an IPX4 water-resistance rating, which means it can handle heavy rain, splashes of water, and accidental drops in a river or lake.
+In addition, the hand crank folds away so it doesn't catch on things when you're not using it.
+This is an undervalued feature that allows it to fit in small spaces.

 This weather radio has an excellent LED flashlight that can help you find your way back to your campsite in the middle of the night or signal for help in an emergency.
 The light provides up to 20 feet of visibility and doesn't drain the battery as much as the radio does.
-However, the radio lacks a Morse code beacon, a siren and a compass – all important emergency preparedness features.
+However, the Scorpion II is missing a Morse code beacon, a siren and a compass – all important emergency preparedness features.

-On the side of the Scorpion II is a bottle opener, which is an uncommon feature among emergency radios.
-While you most likely won’t need a bottle opener in a survival situation, it's a nice convenience feature when you're camping or lounging by the pool.
-The handle also doubles as a carabiner.
-While it won't support you as you rappel down a cliff, it is useful to clip onto your backpack when hiking or camping.
+On the side of the Scorpion II, there is a bottle opener, which is an uncommon feature for an emergency radio.
+While you most likely won’t need a bottle opener in a survival situation, it's a nice convenience when you're camping or lounging by the pool.
+The handle also doubles as a carabiner, and while it won't support you as you rappel down a cliff, it is useful to clip the radio onto your backpack when hiking or camping.

 Help & Support

-The Scorpion II is very easy to use.
-You won't need much assistance with it.
+The Scorpion II is very easy to use, and you likely won't need much assistance.
+If you do have any questions or concerns, you can contact support through email and phone.
+For quick answers to common problems, you can visit the FAQs page or user forum on Eton’s website, where you and other Scorpion II users can share concerns or ideas about emergency preparedness and backcountry camping.
 It comes with a one-year warranty.
-If you do have any questions or concerns, you can contact support through email and phone.
-For quick reference to common issues, you can access the FAQs page or visit the user forum, where you and other Scorpion II users can share concerns or ideas concerning emergency preparedness and backcountry camping.

 The Eton Scorpion II is one of the best crank radios because it's great for emergencies and for everyday use.
-It has seven NOAA weather stations to keep you alert to severe weather conditions, an LED flashlight to help you see during a power outage, a carabiner for easy attachment to your backpack and a large solar panel for easy charging.
-The tough casing, short charge time and long play time allow you to enjoy this crank radio in any scenario.
+It has seven NOAA weather stations to keep you aware of severe weather conditions, an LED flashlight to use during a power outage, a carabiner that makes it easy to attach to your backpack and a large solar panel for charging.
+The tough casing, short charge time and long play time make it a good option for any scenario.